The Jolly Postman

 The Jolly Postman or Other People's Letters is an interactive children's picture book by Janet and Allan Ahlberg.
 The innovative project required five years to complete, and much discussion with both the publisher Heinemann and the printer before it was issued in 1986.
 The first subject heading assigned by WorldCat is "Toy and movable books".
 Little, Brown published a U.S. edition in the same year.

 The Jolly Postman has sold more than six million copies, Allan Ahlberg told The Guardian in 2006.
 It made innovative use of envelopes to include letters, cards, games and a tiny book.

 Alternatively, The Jolly Postman is a series of three books including 1991 and 1995 sequels to The Jolly Postman, or Other people's letters.
-In the U.K., the first book won the Red House Children's Book Award and the Kurt Maschler Award.
+In the U.K., the first book received the Red House Children's Book Award and the Kurt Maschler Award.
 The second book won the 1991 Greenaway Medal for British children's book illustration.